Malcolm Clift

 Malcolm Clift (born 31 October 1936) is an Australian former rugby league footballer and former coach of Canterbury-Bankstown, Leeds and the Gold Coast Seagulls.

 Background

 Clift was born in Canterbury, New South Wales, Australia.

 Career

-Clift began his career at Canterbury-Bankstown as a center.
+Clift began his career at Canterbury-Bankstown as a centre.
 In 1960 he had his last playing season, and started coaching.
 He coached Canterbury-Bankstown to the 1974 Grand Final, which the club lost against Eastern Suburbs.
 Clift stopped coaching for a period between 1977 and 1982.
 In 1985, he coached English side Leeds, but left after one season.